History of The Villages Duplicate Bridge Club

 In 2013 Tom Bush created a new web site www.thevillagesdbc.com using BridgeWebs as our new host server.
 It is a state of the art program that has served our club well and was a big improvement over the host server that we had been using for the previous 14 years.
 This new program enabled us to post the hands and detailed results directly to our web site which we couldn’t do before.
 It also was much better and versatile for posting local information.

 In 2013 our club hosted its first Sectional Tournament, thanks to the efforts of Alex Booke, and we’ve been having a Sectional every year since.
 In its inaugural year, the Village's Sectional was the third largest in the state of Florida, at 328 tables.
 The following year, it was second largest, with 335 tables.

 In 2015 our club had grown to having 16 games during the week spread out over 6 different recreational centers scattered all around The Villages.
 We have become a "state of the art" bridge club, and many players have told us they moved to The Villages because of The Villages Duplicate Bridge Club.

 In 2016 Betty Johnson retired as our club Director after serving us for 21 years.
 Unfortunately Pat Ford passed away after serving 18 years as Club Manager.
 Alex Booke became the new Club Manager.
 We now have 17 Directors and are offering 18 games per week spread out over 7 different recreational centers.

 The growth of our club has been phenomenal.
-We have grown from a small community club within The Villages, when it was in its infancy, to currently being the 4th largest ACBL club in North America.
+We have grown from a small community club within The Villages, when it was in its infancy, to being the 2nd largest ACBL club in North America in 2017.
 Click on the Submenu buttons to the left to get a detailed summary of our growth as follows:

 History - ACBL Ranking is a graphical look as how we have grown since 1991 in table count and in our rank in size relative to the largest club in North America.